Tory leadership: Voting closes in race to decide next PM

 Ms Truss has said she would reverse April's rise to National Insurance and cut green levies on energy bills to help households with costs.
 She has signalled she would provide more support on top of this, but has offered no details.

-Mr Sunak has said he would make further payments to pensioners and the low paid over winter, on top of the payments they are already due to receive.
+Mr Sunak has said he would make further payments to pensioners and the low-paid over winter, on top of the payments they are already due to receive.

 The contest began in mid-July, when Mr Johnson was forced out by a ministerial revolt over a string of scandals.